How to design for powerful connection and learning at large meetings

 For example, creating a safe environment is vital for attendees to become participants at an event.
 Conferences That Work’s six explicit ground rules provide a safe, confidential environment that makes it easier for introverts to share at an event.

-One more important feature of Conferences That Work is that during the roundtable at the start of the event: a) everyone is invited, in turn, to share; and b) each person gets the same amount of time to speak.
+One more important feature of Conferences That Work is that during the start of the event: a) everyone is invited, in turn, to share; and b) each person gets the same amount of time to speak.
 (Yes, I have a timekeeper present.)
 This prevents extroverts from monopolizing group time, and models that sharing by all is an integral part of the event.

 Conferences That Work is not Open Space!